floweredscarf/su25/labs/lab21/index.md

 <details><summary> Out of scope note:</summary>
 The tighter runtime for building the heap is actually O(N) but it doesn't affect the overall runtime.
 The actual calculation for the run time of heap sort is complicated and out of scope for this class.
-You can take a look at this <u><a href="https://stackoverflow.com/a/18742428">stackoverflow answer</a></u> for more a formal calculation of this runtime.
+You can take a look at this <u><a href="https://stackoverflow.com/a/18742428">Stack Overflow answer</a></u> for more a formal calculation of this runtime.
 </details>

 ### Exercise: `HeapSort`

+{: .task}
+>Complete the `sort()` method and the `heapify` helper method in `HeapSort.java`.

+{: .info}
-Complete `sort()` and suggested helper methods in `HeapSort.java`.
-The heap in this lab is rooted at index 0 instead of 1 as we're using it to sort through a pre-existing array.
+>The heap in this lab is rooted at index 0 instead of 1 as we're using it to sort through a pre-existing array.
 We've provided the appropriate `getLeftChild` and `getRightChild` methods as part of the skeleton, so you don't have to worry about this in your implementation.

 ## New Idea: "Divide and Conquer"

-The first few sorting algorithms we've previously introduced work by iterating through each item in the collection one-by-one.
+The above sorting algorithms work by iterating through each item in the collection one-by-one.
 With insertion sort and selection sort, both maintain a "sorted section" and an "unsorted section" and gradually sort the entire collection by moving elements over from the unsorted section into the sorted section.
-Another approach to sorting is by way of *divide and conquer*.
+Another approach to sorting is by way of **divide and conquer**.
 Divide and conquer takes advantage of the fact that empty collections or one-element collections are already sorted.
-This essentially forms the base case for a recursive procedure that breaks the collection down into smaller pieces before merging adjacent pieces to form a completely sorted collection.
+This essentially forms the base case for a recursive procedure!
+In our recursive procedure, we will break the collection down into smaller pieces, before combining adjacent pieces to form a completely sorted collection.

 The idea behind divide and conquer can be broken down into the following 3-step procedure.